 Lying Leg Curls

-One of the staples of hamstring development, this exercise may not be as taxing on the body as the other exercises on this list, but if utilized correctly with muscle contraction in mind then this one can be beneficial for a lighter day at the gym.
+The lying leg curl is one of the staples of hamstring development.
+Favorited by one of the bodybuilders with the best lower halves, such as Tom Platz.
+This exercise may not be as taxing on the body as the other exercises on this list, but if utilized correctly with muscle contraction in mind then this one can be extremely beneficial for building your hammies.
 By using adequate weight you’ll be sure to feel the burn in the glutes and hamstrings.

 Glute Ham Raise